jmicko/coinbot/docs/ROBOT_SYNC.md

 Known risk: this is still a snapshot.
 Deposits, withdrawals, manual Coinbase activity, fills, and API delays can change balances while the loop is running.

+### Reservation Transition Guard

+When an order flips, Coinbot changes local reservations immediately:

+- a settled `SELL` stops reserving base currency locally;
+- the replacement `BUY` starts reserving quote currency locally;
+- Coinbase account balances may still report the previous settlement state for a short period.

+That can temporarily show the base currency as too high and the quote currency as too low.
+A live LTC-USD incident on June 8, 2026 matched this shape: available USD went negative while available LTC went positive by roughly the flipped trade size.

+To avoid publishing that crossing snapshot, reservation-affecting order writes now defer available-funds publication for a short process-local grace period. `updateFunds()` also refuses to publish while there are local `settled = true` / `flipped = false` rows waiting for `processOrders()`, and it discards an in-flight Coinbase account snapshot if a reservation mutation happens before publication.

+This does not change the order-placement or flip logic.
+It only keeps the previous available-funds snapshot visible until the local ledger and Coinbase account baseline are less likely to be in different settlement states.

+The June 8 metrics also showed one `robot.syncOrders user:1` invocation that started and did not complete, while another user's loop kept running.
+The old metrics could not identify the exact await.
+The sync loop now logs a warning with the current stage if a single invocation runs longer than 30 seconds.
+Coinbase account pagination also guards against missing or repeated cursors so a bad paginated response fails, logs, and lets the next loop retry instead of waiting forever.

 ## Fees And Reservations

 Fee rates are refreshed during `fullSync()`: